 As a local business, Aurecon lost its office and, as residents, many of our people lost their homes.
 Our people and our clients were all affected and because we are all intrinsically part of the Christchurch community, we were determined to give back to Christchurch.
 We wanted to show our commitment to its future.
 From the very first tremor in 2010, Aurecon has put Christchurch at the forefront.

 The scale of the destruction required all available Aurecon engineers to deploy to Christchurch immediately, with some 20 engineering specialists activated to assist the rescue effort.

 The role of Urban Search and Rescue (USAR) teams is critical in locating, rescuing and medically stabilising victims trapped in confined spaces following a structural collapse.

 Aurecon’s first responders to the February 2011 disaster included three specialist New Zealand USAR engineers.
-Christchurch-based Dr Jan Kupec, a Technical Director and Ground Engineer, was joined by Technical Directors Carl Devereux and Craig Stevenson, both Structural Engineers.
+Christchurch-based Dr Jan Kupec, a Technical Director and Ground Engineer, was joined by former Technical Director at Aurecon Carl Devereux and Technical Director Craig Stevenson, both Structural Engineers.
 Carl and Craig immediately boarded New Zealand Airforce aeroplanes bound for Christchurch to support the New Zealand Fire Service USAR team’s live rescue of 69 people.